Pentest with Postman Collection

 This page explains how to use Postman collections to create a PAC configuration that can be used to conduct API pentesting using Prancer.
 It requires the creation of a GitHub repository and a new/existing GitHub access key.
 The Postman collection file to be tested must be added to the created repository.
 The configuration file must be updated by adding the APIScan field and configuring its fields with the relevant values, such as OpenAPI type and git direction provider.
 Once the configuration file is completed, the pentest can be run by clicking the start button on the PAC management screen.
 After completion of the pentest, the results can be viewed on the application security findings page.

 Many developers use Postman to develop and test their APIs.
 PAC provides a feature to load all the API endpoints from Postman collections and use them to pentest the API application.
-The following tutorial will help you to create PAC Config, which is helpful to setup Open API to do Pentest for provided target machine And for provided API's under the OpenAPI file.
+The following tutorial will help you to create PAC Config, which is helpful to setup Open API to do Pentest for provided target machine and for provided API's in the OpenAPI file.

 Pre-requisite